kianag/AutoCalibration3DNeuroImaging/README.md

 The following [instructional manual](https://docs.google.com/document/d/1OTT_0LJ6XY1uEJGRwLF9KeHkSnfgOSdXvs3AyN3iXWI/edit?usp=sharing) is my documented, step by step work for how to do Automatic Calibration of 3D NeuroImaging.

+For further questions, please email me at gokianago@berkeley.edu.

 ### Prerequisites